MinhZou/UniG-Encoder/README.md

 # UniG-Encoder
-UniG-Encoder: A Universal Feature Encoder for Graph and Hypergraph Representation Learning
+UniG-Encoder: A Universal Feature Encoder for Graph and Hypergraph Node Classication